 Mexico must minimize coronavirus economic drag, finance minister says

-Mexican policymakers need to implement economic measures that can minimize the expected economic drag caused by the spread of the coronavirus before the crisis worsens, the finance minister said..
+Mexican policymakers need to implement economic measures that can minimize the expected economic headwinds caused by the spread of the coronavirus before the crisis worsens, the finance minister said.
+Finance Minister Arturo Herrera told Reuters in an interview late Wednesday that the government is determined to get ahead of any damage to the economy and soften the expected blow.

+"What's clear to us is that if we want to have a stimulus that boosts the economy in a timely manner, what we have to do is start that now, and not when we are at the height of the coronavirus crisis," Herrera said.
+He said the government is finalizing a plan to attract new investment in the energy sector, even as adverse financial market conditions mean that international oil auctions open to private producers are not under consideration.

+"When a country decides to close schools, close restaurants, close movie theaters, or decisions like those taken by Italy now, it's clearly going to have a major impact on the economy," he said.
+He added that if such measures "must be taken," Mexican health authorities will make the final determination.

-Government agencies must purchase all necessary medicines and other equipment to combat coronavirus, the minister added, as well as speed up spending on public health.
-Mexico has reported 8 cases of the the virus so far, among over 45,000 worldwide.
+Herrera, in the job since his predecessor resigned last July over disagreements with Lopez Obrador, said government agencies must purchase all necessary medicines and other equipment to combat coronavirus, and speed up spending on public health.
+Mexico has reported 8 cases of the virus so far, among over 45,000 worldwide.
 But its manufacturing sector is vulnerable as the outbreak disrupts shipments of key parts and components from other countries such as China, while a growing number of global travel restrictions could curb tourism.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)